TWinston-66/Shaman/README.md

 Files are read in 1 MiB chunks through `FileHandle` and streamed into [CryptoKit](https://developer.apple.com/documentation/cryptokit), so memory use stays flat regardless of file size.
-Hashing runs off the main actor with progress reported back per percentage point, and each file's task is cancellable.
+Hashing runs off the main actor with progress reported back per percentage point, and each file's task is cancelled if its row goes away.

 The app is sandboxed and holds only the `user-selected.read-only` entitlement: it can read the files you drop on it and nothing else.
 There is no network access.